 THIS IS JUST THE BEGINNING!

 We were blown away by how people wanted to take part in this community-wide garden project, so gifted more plants from Sonoma Garden Park, donated by Pauls Produce.
-Sign up for the “SEC 30 Year Gardens” mailing list to be the first to hear about our next giveaway.
+Thank you to all of the wonderful volunteers and sponsors who made this celebration possible.

 We asked our friends at Valley Bar + Bottle to create a recipe using the SEC Victory Garden produce.
 Here’s what they created.

 “This is a method, not a recipe in the strictest sense, but is how we approach making this dish at Valley.
 As your garden delivers its unique abundances throughout the season, utilize a variety of techniques to combine them together in a way that maximizes their diversity of flavors and textures.”

 — Emma Lipp, Chef